3. Adding Facial Expressions

 Therefore, use the clipping function to create movement so that the eyeballs are not visible when closed.

-First, select the white eye.
+First, select the white part of the eye.

 Copy the ID as it appears in the inspector palette and paste the white eye ID into the eyeball clipping text box.

-This completes the left eye’s motion attachment.
+This completes the left eye’s motion setup.

 With the left eyebrow ArtMesh selected, select the parameters for the left eyebrow deformation.